Sunday, June 10, 2018

 The level guardians are either daft or just plain awkward to hit - I wish they would keep still!!

-The CryptO'pinion?
+CryptO'pinion?

-Switchblade is awesome.
-It's got a great adventure element that blends well with the action.
-Plus the lack of a linear structure is perfect for an explorer like me who is eager to see what's around the next corner.
-Thus it keeps you enthralled throughout.
-This is one of the few games I've completed and I will definitely come back to it again (and again).
+Okay, this game has got a superb blend of adventure and action.
+Plus, the lack of a linear structure is perfect for an explorer like me who is eager to see what's around the next corner.
+Thus, it keeps you enthralled throughout.
+The controls are incredible, and I've thoroughly enjoyed every second playing this platformer.

-As with Rick Dangerous, this is certainly one of the best platformers available for the Atari ST.
+This is one of the few games I've completed, and I will come back to it again (and again).
+As with Rick Dangerous, this is one of the best platformers available for the Atari ST. Don't miss it!!

-Tip: you might find these maps useful to properly enjoy this beautiful platformer.
+Tip: You might find these maps useful.

-More random ATARI ST articles from the archives
+Random ATARI ST articles from the archives